 We finished our project!
 Now what?

-But that’s not all!
-Board Executive Secretary, Mahala Ruddell, will be in touch with you about the possibility of using your project for promotional purposes in blogs and social media posts published by the State Archives (examples here, here, and here).
-Successful applicants are also required to promote their projects on their own.
-This could be in the form of press releases, social media or blog posts, featured newspaper articles, public events such as lectures, curated online exhibits, and more.
-You must acknowledge the USHRAB, the State Archives, and the NHPRC in your promotion.
-Get creative!
-And let us know what your plans are!
-We’re happy to help you publicize them.
+Once all of the administrative details are taken care of, the Board Executive Secretary, Mahala Ruddell, will be in touch with you regarding promoting your project on the Utah State Archives’ and USHRAB’s blog and social media accounts.
+View some examples from past projects here, here, and here.
+Successful applicants are required to promote their projects through their own channels as well.
+This could be in the form of press releases, social media campaigns, local news articles, public events such as lectures, curated online exhibits, curriculum and other educational programming, and more.
+You must acknowledge the USHRAB and the NHPRC in all of your publications and promotional material.
+Get creative and let us know what your plans are!
+We’re happy to help you publicize.

 Lastly, don’t forget to celebrate!
 Wrapping up a grant project is a huge achievement and deserves recognition and a pat on the back.
 Consider meeting with your project team to chat about how things went, what you learned, and what comes next.